Jeremiah-Rojas/RAG-System/README.md

 Make it clear what I need to do to start using this tool and how to properly terminate it.
 If files needed to be created and stored locally on my computer for this program to work, make this clear and show me which files require this.
 ```
+</br>After running this prompt, Claude created all the files necessary for this program to run and even inlcuded instructions on how to set it up.
+These are shown [here](https://github.com/Jeremiah-Rojas/RAG-System/blob/main/rag_system/README.md)
 </br>
 The image below shows what the “TEST.txt” document contains, which is just the secret along with filler text:
 </br>